Ukraine's Eurovision entry thinks kicking Russia out was 'right thing to do'

 Who is the current favourite to win?

-As it currently stands, Italy is the favourite to win this year’s competition at 2/1.
+As it currently stands, Ukraine is the comprehensive favourite to win this year’s competition at 1/3.

 What does ‘nil point’ mean?